 Once Facebook has their contact information, they begin suggesting people from your address book who you aren’t already friends with on the website.
 In addition to recommending them as friends, one of the other places they appear is in your Facebook Messenger sidebar, and they appear as “Other” friends that you have to scroll down to rather than front and center.

-How to remove them
+How to remove your contacts from Facebook

-3. Log out of Facebook on all your devices and sign back in again.
+4) Log out of Facebook on all your devices and sign back in again.

-Once you sign back in, you should no longer see anyone in your Facebook Messenger sidebar that isn’t in your Facebook friends list.
+Once you sign back in, you should no longer see anyone in your Facebook Messenger sidebar that isn’t on your Facebook friends list.
 Anyone from your address book that was uploaded to Facebook at an earlier date has now been disassociated with your friend data.